OOPMan/XBOFS.win/docs/index.md

 through a lot of hoops.
 The problemn ended up being solvable and here we are.
 More details can be found [here](https://forums.vigem.org/topic/282/xbo-arcade-sticks-vigem-and-a-whole-ton-of-fun/)

 ##### Can you support my device?
-It's might be possible.
+It might be possible.
 Take a look at the [device contributor guide](/device_contributor_guide.md) to see how you can collect the data I need to do so...

 ## Credits